kapouer/express-dom/README.md

 ```

 The source `phase` is non-null only when the client is the one doing prerendering.
-It can be dom.header.on or dom.header.off.
+It can be dom.header.online or dom.header.offline.

 ## Plugins